 Where the same witness statement is repeated for all learners, with only the name changed, there is an increased potential for moderators not to agree centre awarded marks.

-The maximum score for unit 5MN01 is 50, and this unit carries 30% of the overall assessment weighting for the GCSE Manufacturing Double Award.
+The maximum score for unit 5MN01 is 50, and this unit carries 30% of the overall assessment weighting for the double award GCSE Manufacturing.

 Administration